 - Symptoms include straining without stool, hard pebbles, circling, whimpering, decreased appetite, lethargy, and abdominal discomfort or bloating.

-- At-home treatments include increasing water intake, offering canned pumpkin, providing short walks, and using Miralax or mineral oil.
+- At-home treatments include increasing water intake, offering canned pumpkin, short walks, and using Miralax or mineral oil.

 Dog Constipation: Causes, Symptoms, and What Actually Works